Skip to main content

 • “Character design is nice and fitting for the location.”

-• “The music is good in an atmospheric kind of way, the monster designs are uncanny, the character designs are very solid too; only the animations feel sometimes a bit off or robotic, but I didn’t mind that really.”
+• “The music is good in an atmospheric kind of way, the monster designs are uncanny, and the character designs are very solid too.
+Weapon designs look great, capturing that Spanish church gothic look, and the level designs feel fantastic.”

 • “The game clearly has a visual vision, but then constantly contradicts it through character design, dialogue, and presentation (why is my career soldier unable to handle a weapon well?!).”